-Until recently, much of the policy debate on housing and climate change in Scotland has focused on new homes, and these measures are important for driving innovation and markets in low and zero carbon technologies.
-However, existing homes deserve even greater policy focus.
-In 2050 85% of existing homes will still be standing and in use as homes for Scottish families.
-Improving residential energy and water efficiency is one of the most cost-effective ways of reducing carbon emissions, while at the same time addressing fuel poverty.
+Much of the policy debate on housing focuses on new affordable housing supply.
+Yet existing homes which are warm, low carbon and affordable to heat, are a critical part of a housing stock that meets Scotland’s needs now and in the future.
+More than 80% of existing homes will still be in use in 2050.
+Improving residential energy efficiency is one of the most cost-effective ways of reducing carbon emissions, while at the same time addressing fuel poverty and creating jobs across the country.
 Urgent investment and action is required to seize this opportunity.

-Government needs to make energy efficiency a National Infrastructure Priority and provide a comprehensive approach over a minimum 10 year period to reduce energy use and switch to low carbon heat.
-No other investment can achieve so much to help the people and households who are living in fuel poverty, whilst stimulating economic growth and creating jobs in every part of Scotland.
-It will improve people’s health and cut household fuel bills.
-It will help ensure that all of Scotland’s children grow up in a warm environment.
-It is also critical to addressing national challenges of safeguarding energy security and tackling climate change.
+In 2015, the Scottish Government made the energy efficiency of buildings a National Infrastructure Priority, pledging to take a comprehensive approach over a sustained period to reducing energy use and switching to low carbon heat.
+No other infrastructure investment can achieve so much to help people living in fuel poverty, whilst stimulating economic growth and creating jobs in every part of Scotland.
+Implemented in the right way, this infrastructure priority will improve people’s health and cut household fuel bills.
+And it will play a critical role in addressing national challenges of safeguarding energy security and tackling climate change.

 This Declaration sets out an agenda for Scotland’s existing housing to make it warm, affordable and low carbon.

-Scotland’s housing is notorious for its poor energy efficiency.
-Nearly 40% of households live in fuel poverty and one-third of homes are hard-to-treat.
+Poor energy performance is a significant problem in Scotland’s housing with over one quarter of households living in fuel poverty.
 Only a bold approach to retrofitting homes throughout Scotland can tackle these problems at the pace of change required.
-Improving the energy performance of Scotland’s existing homes presents massive opportunities – helping to eradicate fuel poverty and its associated mortality and health problems; stimulating green jobs and boosting the hard-pressed building industry; and reducing greenhouse gas emissions.
+Improving the energy performance of Scotland’s existing homes presents massive opportunities – helping to eradicate fuel poverty and its associated mortality and health problems; stimulating sustainable jobs and boosting the building industry; and reducing greenhouse gas emissions.

 Who needs to be involved?